Differential syntactic and semantic encoding in LLMs: Results

 \subsection{Decomposition of sentence vectors}

 Given that the syntax and semantic ablations have significant impact on representation similarities, it is natural to ask what proportion of $\mathbf{X}_i$ is given by its $\mathbf{S}_i$ and $\boldsymbol{T}_i$ components.
 In Fig.~\ref{fig:norms}, we show the average fraction of square norm of sentence vectors $\boldsymbol{X}_i$ along the syntactic and semantic centroid directions.
 In gray, we show the fraction of the square norm that is not aligned with either, that we call ``residual norm".
 For further details, see Appendix \ref{sec:app_norms}.
 Consistently with our analyses above, we observe that the semantic component is larger in the averaged representation, whereas the syntax component is larger for concatenated tokens.
 Furthermore, the syntactic component is larger than the semantic one in the initial layers, whereas semantics dominates the central layers.

-Our centroids account for a significant fraction of the total norm of the activation vectors, especially in central layers, but nevertheless a big fraction of it is still not explained by them.
-We leave it to further research to determine whether this residual is genuinely orthogonal to syntax and semantics (e.g., including strictly lexical information) or, more plausibly, if it points to the fact that our syntactic and semantic centroids are only partial proxies for the syntactic and semantic information effectively stored in a sentence.
+Note that our centroids account for a significant fraction of the total norm of the activation vectors, especially in the central layers, but nevertheless a big fraction of it is still not explained by them, a result we briefly come back to in the Conclusion.
+Finally, in Appendix~\ref{sec:pythia-training} we computed the evolution of norm decomposition during training in the checkpoints made available for the Pythia-6.9b model.
+We found (Fig.~\ref{fig:pythia-norms-across-training-1D}) that the syntax centroids alone capture up to roughly half of the total squared norm very early in training, whereas the norm explained by the semantic centroids builds up progressively at later stages of training, again pointing at a separation between the encoding of syntax and semantics in LLMs.